-My recent article regarding the near one hundred percent murder rate of Down Syndrome afflicted infants in Iceland started me thinking.
+My recent article regarding the near one hundred percent murder rate of Down Syndrome-afflicted infants in Iceland started me thinking.
 I decided to research several moral ills of society in a number of major nations and see if there was a link between them and belief in evolution.
 This article is a result of that research.

-I chose four moral ills of society which are fairly representative of evolutionary ideals.
-They are in no particular order, teen pregnancy, abortion, homicide and suicide.
+I chose four moral ills of society which are fairly representative of evolutionary ideas.
+They are in no particular order, teen pregnancy, abortion, homicide, and suicide.
 I analyzed all of these on a per capita basis to account for population discrepancies.
 The nations I chose for this study are as follows: the United Kingdom, Sweden, Germany, Canada, Australia, Poland, Spain, Greece, Russia, and France.
 I chose nations with a history of at least nominal Christianity, with an even split between traditionally Protestant nations and traditionally formal churches, such as Catholic and Orthodox.
 I hypothesized that the less a nation believes in Creation, the worse their moral issues would be.
 Using the United States statistics as a benchmark, let us examine if this hypothesis is true.

 Below are the averages of the eleven nations considered in each of the categories.
 Please note that, despite extensive research, I was unable to find numbers for Greece and Poland regarding their acceptance of evolution so I used the global average of 41% to represent them.
 Since this global average includes Muslim nations which largely reject evolution, it is likely that nations in the sphere of Christendom have a higher number than the global average.
-Also note that Russia has astronomical rates of everything except outright evolution acceptance so the averages are skewed somewhat high.
+Also, note that Russia has astronomical rates of everything except outright evolution acceptance so the averages are skewed somewhat high.

 Teen Pregnancy Rate per 100,000: 1911.8